simonoliver/UnityFigmaBridge/README.md

 By default, the importer will recreate the prototype flow found in the Figma File (as defined in the prototype tab).
 You can disable this by turning off "Build Prototype Flow" which will just generate Figma assets.

+It also supports Figma sections, implementing [Figma's Sections behaviour here](https://help.figma.com/hc/en-us/articles/9771500257687-Organize-your-canvas-with-sections).
+Active screens in each section will be remembered during prototype play.

-If *Build Prototype Flow" is selected, it will create required assets (Canvas, ProtoTypeController, EventSystem) and instantiate the default screen in the active scene.
+If *Build Prototype Flow* is selected, it will create required assets (Canvas, ProtoTypeController, EventSystem) and instantiate the default screen in the active scene.
 Hit play to start the prototype flow and buttons will transition to the specified screen as per the Figma document.
 Currently there is a dew